sux21/Experimental_Evolution/README.md

 Work done on info server.
 Compute canada server will be used if the info server cannot run the program.
 Results produced by compute canada server will be transferred to info server.

-# Questions for Monday meeting
-- Do ANI values from core genomes agree with values from whole genomes?
-Do iq-tree results agree with ANI results for the original strains?
-- two samples that don't produce any glimmer outputs?
-- Should I treat contigs as circular or linear sequences for glimmer?
-- How to characterize plasmids?
-How many samples to use?

 # Key questions in this project
 1. How did standing genetic variation change according to EE selective treatments (high-N, no plant; low-N, no-plant; high-N, plus plant; low-N, plus plant)
 2. What genetic changes occurred throughout EE to each isolate (de novo mutation, small sequence variants (indels)